Port Widget

 Port Shapes

-Ports can have different shapes based on the theme:
+Ports can have different shapes based on the theme or individual port configuration:

 PortTheme(